 Countercyclical Capital Buffer (CCyB)

 The Central Bank announced yesterday that it will gradually rebuild the CCyB to 1.5% to promote resilience in the banking sector, and to facilitate a sustainable flow of credit.
-It has started by increasing the CCyB to 0.5%, and expects the CCyB to reach 1.5% by mid-2023.
+It has started by increasing the CCyB to 0.5% (with a 12-month phase-in period meaning that this change will take effect in June 2023), and expects to announce an increase to 1.5% by mid-2023.
 To reduce complexity, the Central Bank plans to rely on the CCyB as its primary macroprudential capital tool from now on, rather than on a combination of the CCyB and the systemic risk buffer.

 Mortgage Measures Framework